 Even though grocery stores sell more bananas than any other fruit, (my son told me that when working in the produce department of Loblaws years ago) the jury is out on whether they are good for you or not.

-Some people believe their high starch and (natural) sugar (fructose) content should be avoided when watching your weight.
+Some people believe their high starch and natural sugar (fructose) content should be avoided when watching their weight.
 Others believe their high potassium and fiber levels as well as good protein content are all good for our muscles and energy levels before and after a workout.
-The potassium also helps regulate blood pressure levels.
+Potassium also helps regulate blood pressure levels.

-Bananas are very convenient for providing a quick energy boost and light snack.
+Bananas are very convenient for providing a quick energy boost and a light snack.
 They do not require refrigeration and transport easily.
 In fact, I resort to one often when working in my gardens because I can easily peel one without touching the edible portion with my not-so-clean fingers.

-Bananas are also particularly effective after a bout of the intestinal spasms and diarrhea experienced when I eat something I am sensitive to.
-That is because bananas represent the B in the BRAT diet (with rice, apple sauce and toast) I learned about when my kids were young.
+Bananas are also particularly effective after a bout of intestinal spasms and diarrhea experienced when I eat something I am sensitive to.
+That is because bananas represent the B in the BRAT diet (with rice, apple sauce, and toast) I learned about when my kids were young.
 All bland foods, these four staples were recommended to get their system back to normal after flu symptoms of diarrhea and vomiting.
 For the same reason, bananas are reportedly good for curing hangovers.

 In my humble opinion, bananas get a bad rap, with the pros far outweighing the cons.
 For that reason, there is always a bunch of bananas on my kitchen counter.
 Not to mention my grandchildren love them.